00486100

 Yes.
 All Federal & State financial aid grants, scholarships and loans require that you reapply for financial aid every year by completing the FAFSA.

-The FAFSA application is typically available each Academic Year by October 1.
-For maximum consideration and to avoid late fees, please be sure to file the 2024/2025 FAFSA by April 1, 2024.
-Applicants will need their 2022 income tax information to complete this FAFSA.
+The 2025/2026 FAFSA will be available in December of 2024.
+For maximum consideration and to avoid late fees, please be sure to file the 2025/2026 FAFSA by April 1, 2025.
+Applicants may need their 2023 income tax information to complete this FAFSA.

 When the Department of Education receives a FAFSA application, the application can be selected for a process called Verification.
 Approximately 18% of student applicants are randomly selected for verification by the Department of Education.
 This process ensures that students are receiving correct financial aid offers and prevents students from having to pay back or return financial aid as the result of an incorrect offer.